ECronin1973/Applied_Statistics_MyWork/README.md

 __Step Six: Perform One-Way ANOVA (Sandard Deviation 0.5)__

 Consideration Given To Higher Standard Deviation.
-Test performed again with Standard Deviation of 0.5.
-Results of both tests are then compared.
+Test to be performed again with a Standard Deviation of 0.5.
+Results of both anova tests are then compared.

 ### Relevant Documentation to completing this task